aradi/fypp/docs/fypp.rst

 Importing modules at startup
 ----------------------------

+.. warning:: Modules imported at startup have access to the full **unrestricted** Python environment and can execute any Python code.
+Import only trustworthy modules!

 If a Python module is required for the preprocessing, it can be imported before the preprocessing starts via the command line option (``-m``)::